Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: Fairness

 We seek to minimize these values.
-Minimizing individual mean implies we want each agent to minimize the price they're paying (some may even earn money from $\mathcal{S}$).
-Minimizing individual standard deviation implies we want agents to benefit similarly from system $\mathcal{S}$; no one agent should make a large profit off of others, nor should any agent not profit while others do.
+In minimizing individual mean, we want all consumers to minimize the price they're paying (some may even earn money from $\mathcal{S}$).
+Minimizing individual standard deviation captures that we want our system's benefit to be distributed equally among consumers; no single consumer should benefit while others do not.
 In the group fairness cases, we desire similar outcomes, but distill each group by taking the mean over individuals in the group.
-We recognize that these definitions of fairness are neither standard nor comprehensive.
-We also considered more standard fairness metrics, such as demographic parity, predicted parity, and equalized odds \cite{agarwal2018reductions,agarwal2019fair, Bera2019, Zemel2013, Zafar2017, Kusner2017, Kleinberg2017, Dwork2012}.
-However, we decided that for our application we could best capture fairness by designing metrics from our ideal scenario.
+We recognize that these definitions of fairness are neither standard nor exhaustive.
+We considered more standard fairness metrics such as demographic parity, predicted parity, and equalized odds \cite{agarwal2018reductions,agarwal2019fair, Bera2019, Zemel2013, Zafar2017, Kusner2017, Kleinberg2017, Dwork2012}.
+However, we decided that fairness would best be captured in this application by metrics designed from our ideal scenario (where all individuals get the lowest price).
 We vary our fairness target over these definitions to test \textbf{RQ 2}.